MorganKryze/Wahapedia-data-card-collector/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 > [!WARNING]
 > This project does not aim to appropriate the content of the [Wahapedia website](https://wahapedia.ru/), but to provide a tool to collect public data cards for personal use only.
-The owner of this repository is not responsible for the use of the data collected by this tool.
+The owner of this repository will not be held responsible for the use of the data collected by this tool.